Lecture Notes in Cosmology

 The idea is now to perform a rotation in order to put $\hat k$ in a generic direction.
-But then also $\hat n$ rotates and therefore we need to know how a spherical harmonics behaves under rotations.
-In order to deal with just one spherical harmonic we take advantage of the following decomposition:
+But then $\hat n$ also rotates, and therefore we need to know how spherical harmonics behave under rotations.
+In order to deal with just one spherical harmonic, we take advantage of the following decomposition:

 where we have employed the \textbf{Wigner 3$j$-symbols}, which are coefficients appearing in the quantum theory of angular momentum, when we combine two angular momenta and we want to write the state of total angular momentum as a linear combination on the basis of the tensor product of the two combined angular momenta.
-They are an alternative to the (perhaps more commonly used) Clebsch-Gordan coefficient See e.g. \cite{Landau:1991wop} and \cite{weinberg2015lectures}.
+They are an alternative to the (perhaps more commonly used) Clebsch-Gordan coefficients See \cite{Landau:1991wop} and \cite{weinberg2015lectures}.

-This expansion allows us to deal with just one spherical harmonics.
-Now we take advantage of the properties of the spherical harmonics under spatial rotation, i.e.
+This expansion allows us to deal with just one spherical harmonic.
+Now we take advantage of the properties of the spherical harmonics under spatial rotation:

 where the $D_{m'm}^{(\ell)}$ are the elements of the \textbf{Wigner D-matrix}.
 See \cite{Landau:1991wop} for more detail.
 The above $R$ is a generic rotation.
-Of course, we are interested in a $R(\hat k)$ rotation which brings $\hat k$ in a generic direction.
+Of course, we are interested in a $R(\hat k)$ rotation that brings $\hat k$ in a generic direction.
 Hence, we can write: